AbigailMcP/cloudify/README.md

 # Cloudify

 Cloudify is a web based application that creates word clouds from Twitter timelines.
-Just enter a users Twitter handle and watch as a hella-beautiful tweet cloud materialises.
+Just enter a user's Twitter handle and watch as a hella-fly Tweet cloud materialises.

-Visit the [deployed version](https://cloudify.herokuapp.com/) and Cloudify to your heart's content.
+Visit the [deployed version](https://cloudify.herokuapp.com/) and cloudify to your heart's content.

+(Please scroll down for instructions on running the app locally and notes on my approach to the project.)

 ![Imgur](http://i.imgur.com/hBBQBEA.png)